markdellostritto/ann/README.md

 a memory parameter (eta) which adds different forms of momentum to the descent by combining the current gradient with past gradients.

-The rprop algorithm uses the sign of the gradient only, with the step sized determined by the sign of the change in the objective function.
-The rprop algorithms is highly recommended, as it is extremently stable, exhibiting a monotonic decrease in the objective function for essentially any parameter values.
-The adam algorithm is also effective, though it requires a good choice of gamma.
-The nag algorithm is similar to adam, though slighly less effective.
+The RPROP algorithm uses the sign of the gradient only, with the step sized determined by the sign of the change in the objective function.
+The RPROP algorithms is highly recommended, as it is extremently stable, exhibiting a monotonic decrease in the objective function for essentially any parameter values.
+The ADAM algorithm is also effective, though it requires a good choice of gamma.
+The NAG algorithm is similar to ADAM, though slighly less effective.
 All other algorithms work to some degree, but are not recommended.

 ## WRITING

-Every nsave iterations the neural network potential is written to a file, and a restart file is written.
+Every "nsave" iterations the neural network potential is written to a file, and a restart file is written.
 Each have the current optimization count appended to the end.
 The count is stored in the restart file and thereby consistently maintained when restarting.
 When the max number of iterations is reached, the final potential and restart files are written,